When to fly

 Getting downtown from the airport

-The main airport for travellers taking flights to Mexico City is Mexico City International Airport (Benito Juarez) (MEX).
+The main airport for those taking flights to Mexico City is Mexico City International Airport (Benito Juarez) (MEX).
 There is a Metro service from the airport to downtown Mexico City.
 Taxis are regulated and passengers can pay in advance at the taxi counter in Arrivals.
 There are also suburban bus services.
 Some hotels offer a pick-up service, however it is worth checking their charge as it's generally cheaper to take a taxi.

 Mexico City insider information